 Following an Investment Decision, NAIF’s Commonwealth Minister confirm their support (non-veto) before a Project can receive NAIF funding.

 The relevant State and Territory may also be required to approve NAIF’s offer of financing to the project.

 Any conditions of the loan must be met before funds will be made available.

 In addition to satisfying the NAIF mandatory criteria and other legislative requirements, before we can provide NAIF funding for a project, all projects must be in compliance with all relevant Commonwealth, State and Territory laws.
 Projects must also comply with the Commonwealth’s Australian Industry Participation Plan Policy (this requirement applies to NAIF loans of $20m or more) and with the Commonwealth’s Work Health and Safety Accreditation Scheme where applicable.

 NAIF works with project proponents as partners throughout the assessment and approval process.
 NAIF will discuss with you how we will publicise your project post Investment Decision.
 Our general approach will be to work with you on publishing a case study of your project and a related news story on the NAIF website.

-Please note that within 30 business days of the NAIF Board making a Investment Decision, we are obliged by our Investment Mandate to publish information about the Investment Decision on our website, subject to commercial confidentiality.
+Please note that within 15 business days of the NAIF Board making an Investment Decision, we are obliged by our Investment Mandate to publish information about the Investment Decision on our website, subject to commercial confidentiality.